Approval Date: 2009-03-31

-Organizer - Any person, office, establishment, or student group who has responsibility for planning and delivery of an event involving alcohol on University premises.
+Organizer - Any person, Unit, establishment, or student group who has responsibility for planning and delivery of an event involving alcohol on University premises.
 Normally, the organizer acts in the capacity of host and attends the event.
 Certain event planning activities such as ordering food and alcohol, booking space, inviting guests, etc. may be delegated to an administrative person within the Unit.

 Student Event - An event organized or held by any student or student group or society.

 In the case of events organized by student groups and bodies where alcohol is served, compliance is the responsibility of the appropriate society executive who has sponsored the event and who serves.

 The Liquor Services Division of Ancillary Operations shall oversee the appropriate on-campus sale, distribution, consumption, promotion, acquisition and storage of alcohol.

-Any person, office, establishment, or student group wishing to serve alcohol on University premises or at any university event pursuant to the University's Liquor License shall apply for permission to hold said event from the Division of Liquor Services of Ancillary Operations in accordance with the Procedure for Storage of Alcohol and Procedure to Plan an Event Involving Alcohol.
+Any person, Unit, establishment, or student group wishing to serve alcohol on University premises or at any university event pursuant to the University's Liquor License shall apply for permission to hold said event from the Division of Liquor Services of Ancillary Operations in accordance with the Procedure for Storage of Alcohol and Procedure to Plan an Event Involving Alcohol.
 Additionally any advertising of said event must comply with procedures as stipulated in Procedure for Alcohol-Related Advertising.

 The requesting party must ensure compliance with all relevant rules, policies and procedures of the University and all relevant provincial Liquor Control Act regulations.